Gerrit Kastein: Arrest and death

 On 19 February 1943, Kastein was scheduled to meet fellow CS-6 member Piet Wapperom in De Kroon public house, Delft.
-However, Wapperom had been arrested by the SD Rotterdam in Utrecht, where a subsequent search of his rooms found a notebook with details of the meeting with Kastein.
+However, Wapperom had been arrested by the SD Rotterdam in Utrecht, where a subsequent search of his rooms found a notebook with details of the meeting.
 Compromised, Wapperom agreed to co-operate, but the SD also tied a broomstick down his trousers to ensure that he could not escape.
 After entering the public house as agreed at 10:00, Kastein was arrested.
 Taken to a waiting car, he was placed in the back with Ernst Knorr of The Hague SD.
-A struggle ensued, in which Kastein managed to seriously shoot Knorr.
+A struggle ensued, in which Kastein managed to shoot and seriously wound Knorr.
 A subsequent search of Kastein at the local SD offices found a notebook scheduling a second meeting that day with fellow Dutch resistance member "Luc" at a cafe near the Binnenhof.
-Kastein agreed to cooperate, with the meeting scheduled to take place at a coffee shop in Voorburg, The Hague.
-Taken there in a car by SD agent John Hoffman, a struggle ensued during the journey where by Kastein shot SD agent Martin Kohlen who was driving the car in the leg.
-Kastein then tried to make an escape, but was quickly recaptured, although four resistance members who exited the cafe attempted to rescue him.
+Kastein was forced to cooperate, with the meeting scheduled to take place at a coffee shop in Voorburg, The Hague.

+Taken there in a car by SD agent John Hoffman, a struggle ensued during the journey where by Kastein shot SD agent and driver Martin Kohlen in the leg.
+Kastein then tried to make an escape, but was quickly recaptured despite a rescue attempt by four resistance members who came out of the cafe.
 On the return journey to the Binnenhof, Kastein tried to retrieve a hidden weapon from his body, but it bounced out and was taken by the SD agents.
-Placed in an interrogation room and tied to a chair, while left alone he jumped through a closed second floor window while still attached to the chair.
+Left alone in an interrogation room while tied to a chair, he jumped through a closed second floor window.
 On landing he fractured his skull and died a few hours later.
 A colleague of Kastein from another hospital and the wife of another colleague attended him and were witnesses to his injuries and death.
 After the war, it emerged that Luc was in fact a pseudonym for Anton van der Waals.
 It was hence interpreted that Kastein had recognised Van der Waals as a double agent, and had set up the meeting to interrogate the traitor.

-Postscript
+Aftermath

 Dr. Gerrit Willem Kastein was posthumously awarded the Dutch Cross of Resistance.
 He is buried in the National Cemetery of Honours in Loenen.